pointbazaar/espl1000/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/pointbazaar/dragon/graphs/commit-activity)
 [![Generic badge](https://img.shields.io/badge/evaluation-strict-purple.svg)](https://shields.io/)

-This repo contains a simple, work-in-progress statically typed programming language.
+This repo contains a simple, work-in-progress statically typed programming language that aims to be able to be compiled to several high-level languages.

 Its main debugger is [mdx](https://github.com/Milo-D/MDX-Assembly-Debugger).
 The editor of choice for Dragon currently is [micro](https://micro-editor.github.io/), because there is a basic syntax highlighting for it.